weaveworks/weave/site/operational-guide/tasks.md

 be executed on _one_ of the remaining peers.
 That peer will take ownership of the freed address space.

-##<a name="cluster-upgrade"></a>Upgrade a Cluster
+##<a name="cluster-upgrade"></a>Upgrading a Cluster

-Protocol versioning and feature negotiation are employed in Weave Net to enable incremental rolling upgrades - each major release maintains the ability to speak to the preceding major release at a minimum, and connected peers only utilise features which both support.
+Protocol versioning and feature negotiation are employed in Weave Net to enable incremental rolling upgrades.
+Each major maintains the ability to speak to the preceding major release at a minimum, and connected peers only utilize features which both support.

 The general upgrade procedure is as follows:

-On each peer in turn:
+On each peer:

-* Stop the old weave with `weave stop` (or `systemctl stop weave` if you're using a systemd unit file)
+* Stop the old Weave with `weave stop` (or `systemctl stop weave` if you're using a systemd unit file)
-* Download the new weave script and replace the existing one
+* Download the new Weave script and replace the existing one
-* Start the new weave with `weave launch <existing peer list>` (or `systemctl start weave` if you're using a systemd unit file)
+* Start the new Weave with `weave launch <existing peer list>` (or `systemctl start weave` if you're using a systemd unit file)

-This will result in some downtime as the first launch with the new script has to pull the new container images; if you wish to minimise downtime you can download the new script to a temporary location
+Since the first launch with the new script pulls the new container images, this results in some downtime.
+To minimize downtime, download the new script to a temporary location first:
-first:

-* Download the new weave script to a temporary location e.g.
+* Download the new Weave script to a temporary location, for example, `/path/to/new/weave`
-  `/path/to/new/weave`
 * Pull the new images with `/path/to/new/weave setup`
-* Stop the old weave with `weave stop` (or `systemctl stop weave` if you're using a systemd unit file)
+* Stop the old Weave with `weave stop` (or `systemctl stop weave` if you're using a systemd unit file)
 * Replace the existing script with the new one
-* Start the new weave with `weave launch <existing peer list>` (or `systemctl start weave` if you're using a systemd unit file)
+* Start the new Weave with `weave launch <existing peer list>` (or `systemctl start weave` if you're using a systemd unit file)

-> NB Always check the release notes for specific versions in case
-> there are any special caveats or deviations from the standard
+>>**Note:** Always check the Release Notes for specific versions in case there are any special caveats or deviations from the standard procedure.
-> procedure.

-##<a name="reset"></a>Reset Persisted Data
+##<a name="reset"></a>Resetting Persisted Data

 Weave Net persists information in a data volume container named `weavedb`.
 If you wish to start from a completely clean slate (for